eclipse-tractusx/tractusx-edc/edc-controlplane/edc-controlplane-construct-x/local/README.md

 in a more detailed explanation of these interactions, please see the [EDC Samples](https://github.com/eclipse-edc/Samples/tree/main/transfer).

+NOTE: The requests in the `transactions/consumer` folder are definitely not suited for being run in batch mode.
+Instead, especially before you run the `InitiateNegotiation` or the `Get EDR` requests, it is strongly recommended that you make sure that a healthy timespan (like 2 seconds) lies between them and the respective previous request.
+This is because the EDC controlplane needs some time to complete the negotiation process respectively retrieve the EDR token from the provider side.

+### Clean restart
 When you're done testing and want to end your session (using 'CTRL-C' on the terminal, where you started docker compose), you may want to run